-American superheroes are nearly a century old, and their history is one of underdogs.
+American superheroes are nearly a century old, and their history is one of underdogs in cheap comic books.

 What to expect in the Required section in the classroom each week: